Gillette leaps into culture wars with ad challenging images of masculinity

 Released on Sunday, the video's YouTube page as of Tuesday afternoon had 343,000 dislikes and 83,000 likes.

-If Nike's decision to feature an athlete known for kneeling during the national anthem to protest police brutality is any guide, Gillette may not have much to worry about, as Nike's stock and sales surged in the wake of its September ad campaign featuring Kaepernick.
+If Nike's decision to feature an athlete known for kneeling during the national anthem to protest police brutality is any guide, Procter & Gamble and its Gillette division may not have much to worry about, as Nike's stock and sales surged in the wake of its September ad campaign featuring Kaepernick.

-Kozinets agreed, saying even negative reviews can be a positive when it comes to drawing interest.